-You are not required to use a paid or unpaid representative - such as an immigration consultant or lawyer - to register or apply to the BC PNP.
-The program is designed for you to be able to complete the process on your own.
 The BC PNP assesses all applications equally, regardless of whether they were prepared with the assistance of a representative.
 Your application will not receive special attention, faster processing, or a more favourable outcome if it is submitted using the services of a representative.

-If you have a representative, and the representative completes the BC PNP application and responds to the BC PNP on your behalf, you are still responsible for all of the information in your BC PNP application.
+If you pay someone to help you prepare your BC PNP registration or application, or if you appoint a representative to act on your behalf throughout the BC PNP process, this must be declared to the BC PNP, and you are still responsible for all of the information in your application.